Published on January 2nd, 2018 | by Damien Straker0

 Release Date: the 1st of January 2018

 The extremes to which a hero can test the boundaries of the law is a question rarely answered in modern cinema.
 British filmmaker Martin McDonagh resolves the limitations of the hero archetype with his latest film Three Billboards Outside Ebbing, Missouri.
 It is his third crime feature following In Bruges (2008) and Seven Psychopaths (2012).
 His films have all explored criminality in conflicted and deeply flawed lead characters.
 McDonagh examines these deranged, violent anti-heroes through a combination of black comedy and drama, which is the first test of his audience’s expectations.
-Comedy and violent are used to challenge our empathy for the protagonists, which provides McDonagh’s films with a signatory edge that’s both hilarious and disturbing.
+Comedy and violence are used to challenge our empathy for the protagonists, which provides McDonagh’s films with a signatory edge that’s both hilarious and disturbing.
 Another challenge he lays down is to question complicity, which becomes a core theme of this enjoyable but bizarre crime satire.

 Actress Frances McDormand (Fargo, 1996) stars as Mildred, a woman who returns home after seven months.
 One of her first actions is to buy advertising space on the town’s three billboards.
 Each billboard has a connecting message that together reads: “Raped while dying…And still no arrests?
 How come, Chief Willoughby?”
 The victim she is referring to is her own daughter who was raped and murdered.
 She believes that the town’s police, including Willoughby (Woody Harrelson in good form again), were too complacent to resolve the case.
 Willoughby and a stupid, racist cop named Dixon (Sam Rockwell) are outraged by the boards, leading to a battle of wills.
 Mildred tests the patience of the law through her own disturbing actions, and pressures the police to fight harder to resolve her daughter’s murder.
 Strange side stories unfold too, such as a non-romance with a dwarf (Peter Dinklage in a humorous minor role), and the arrival of Mildred’s ex-husband (John Hawkes) and his much younger partner.